brikis98/yevgeniy-brikman-homepage/_posts/2024-03-15-the-alienist.md

 - Interesting characters: the alienist himself, Laszlo Kreizler, of course, but also John Moore, a NY Times reporter; Sarah Howard, who is aspiring to be the first female detective in the NYPD; and the Isaacson brothers, who are two Jewish detectives in the NYPD.

 - Fun scenes of deduction, with the characters sitting around and using what scant evidence they had available to profile the serial killer.
-I especially liked it when the book spent what must have been 50+ pages analyzing a ~1 page letter from the serial killer, using it to figure out the character's upbringing, state of mind, family heritage, and much more.
+I especially liked it when the book spent what must have been 50+ pages analyzing a ~1-page letter from the serial killer, using it to figure out the character's upbringing, state of mind, family heritage, and much more.

 - An overall reasonably interesting mystery, with some good action.